Tim-Maes/Tim-Maes.github.io/_posts/2025-11-26-advanced-flattening.md

 }
 ```

-Notice the **null-conditional operators** (`?.`) in the constructor—no more null reference exceptions when a nested object is missing!
+Notice the **null-conditional operators** (`?.`) in the constructor, no more null reference exceptions when a nested object is missing!

 ## Naming Strategies: Prefix, LeafOnly, and SmartLeaf